astriaorg/astria/specs/conductor.md

 message from the driver.
 The `CelestiaClient` ([link](https://github.com/astriaorg/astria/blob/3c4e47dbe1818e4228691d6bfd2b2143a06f1a6e/crates/astria-sequencer-relayer/src/data_availability.rs#L244)) is then called from the Reader to get data from the Celestia DA.
-This data is then parsed from a Celestia blob into individual blocks, each block is then validated to check that the validator set is correct and the proposer for the block matches the proposer of the Sequencer, and that the previous commit of the current block is correct.
+This data is then parsed from Celestia blobs into individual partial blocks (consisting of relevant information needed for validation + the relevant rollup transactions).
+The block data is then validated to make sure that the proposer for the block is the one expected.
+It also checks the commit of the parent block by verifying that >2/3 staking power of the sequencer chain voted for it.
-Each block is then transformed into a `SequencerBlockSubset`s and handed off to the Executor as a `ExecutorCommand::BlockReceivedFromDataAvailability` for transaction filtering, and passing off to the rollup for execution.
+Each block is then transformed into a `SequencerBlockSubset`s and handed off to the Executor along with the command `ExecutorCommand::BlockReceivedFromDataAvailability`, then it is sent to the rollup for execution.

 ### Executor

 - Runs an event loop that handles receiving `ExecutorCommand`s from both the Driver and Reader
 - Filters transactions by their rollup namespace and sends them to the rollup for execution
-- Catalogs and matches the block hashes received from the gossip network and the DA layer by rollup namespace so that it can send `firm` commits to the rollup
+- Maps sequencer block hashes to execution block hashes so that it can send `firm` commits to the rollup
 - Blocks are sent to the execution layer using [Astria’s GRPC Execution client interface](https://buf.build/astria/astria/docs/main:astria.execution.v1alpha1)
     - Rollups utilizing the Conductor must implement this interface
 - If a block comes from the DA layer, a "finalize block" message is sent to the rollup